7 inspiring articles on how to improve your CX

 ‘It is worth noting that miserable moments can be created into magical moments if the customer is concerned enough to complain to the service provider about the issue.
 How issues are resolved can often help create lasting positive impressions on the customer.’

 Quartz: The next big winners in tech will be the companies that choose heart over head

 When designing your ideal customer journey, you might tend to think of rational, quantifiable improvements.
 How can we reduce the waiting time?
 What can we do to improve our first call resolution rate?
 This article claims that, for the biggest impact, you should design your experiences around emotional value, rather than rational value.
+Best quote:

 ‘Recently, an alert popped up on my colleague’s phone: “Looks like you’ve gained a few pounds.
 Let’s get you back on track!”
 The email came from the “smart” scale in her bathroom.
 The message, intended to motivate, was more than a little tone-deaf—especially considering she was four months pregnant.’